We’re joining forces with FinTech and investment centres around the world.

 Financial regulation in Australia is principally split between the Australian Securities and Investments Commission (ASIC) and the Australian Prudential Regulatory Authority (APRA), however the Australian Securities Exchange has also played a role in regulating market conduct.
 Regulators and authorities are actively using state-of-the-art technologies to streamline interaction with the market.

-Australia had the 3rd freest economy in the world in 2021 and international trade represented 44% of its GDP in 2020.
-Australia is increasing its economic integration with the Asia-Pacific region and Europe, as demonstrated by its recent signing of a number of trade agreements including a signing with the UK on 17th December 2021.
+Australia had the 3rd freest economy in the world in 2023 and international trade represented 44% of its GDP in 2023.
+Australia is increasing its economic integration with the Asia-Pacific region and Europe, as demonstrated by its recent signing of a number of trade agreements, including with the UK.

 The culture of Australia is principally a Western culture, originally derived from Britain but also influenced by Australia’s unique geography and the cultural input of Aboriginals, who are the world’s oldest civilisation.